Home/Fish/Smoked Catfish Claw

 Instructions

-2. 2.
-In a separate bowl, mash the avocado and mix with Greek yogurt, lime juice, salt, and pepper until smooth.
+1. 1.
+In a bowl, mash the avocado and mix it with Greek yogurt, lime juice, salt, and pepper to create the dressing.

 3. 3.
 Drizzle the avocado dressing over the salad and toss gently before serving.